Back in January a post was made on TipLine - Gates' Computer Tips regarding a student response to Prensky's, "The Need For Change."

 topic than you do, and you need them to impart their knowledge to you

-" -This response missed the point.
+before you can really do anything with it." -This response missed the point.
 The use of online publication tools in education is not always meant to be some kind of summative assessment.
 The value in activities such s blogging or collaborating on a wiki is that these tools are fluid.
 Students learn from interacting with others.
 A blog can be used to keep a record of progress on a project and to invite feedback from others outside the classroom community.
 These tools open up a whole world of human resources to students that were not available, or not easily available, before.
 Also, a student-centered curriculum is not one where the student dictates what is taught or what they will learn but rather a curriculum where the student interests drive the learning.
-Idealy this would look something like a student and a teacher both taking turns driving somewhere.
+Idealy this would look something like a student and a teacher both taking turns driving somewhere. - he wrote: "so just because kids seem disconnected in school doesn't necessarily

 have to do with technology.
 More likely its the usual reasons - they